How can I archive and publish my data?

 Licensing the data

-A data licence agreement is a legal instrument that lets others know what they can and cannot do with your research data (and any documentation. scripts and metadata that are published with the data).
+A data licence agreement is a legal instrument that lets others know what they can and cannot do with your research data (and any documentation, scripts and metadata that are published with the data - information about software licensing can be found on the software licensing page).
 It is important to consider what kind of limitations are relevant.
-An important component can be a guideline on how people should cite the dataset.
-Other components could be:
+Usually, at least the following questions are considered:

 An image of open data, made up of public domain icons

 In principle, Dataverse allows you to choose your terms of use.
+If you publish your data in Yoda, there is guidance available on how to choose a licence and how to customise licences.
 Some data repositories require you to use a certain licence if you want to deposit your data with them.
 At Dryad, for example, all datasets are published under the terms of Creative Commons Zero to minimise legal barriers and to maximise the impact for research and education.
 Some funders may also require that you publish the data as open data.
 Open data are data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and share alike (Open Knowledge International definition).
-If you need help with drawing up license agreements, you can contact the IXA office.
+If you need help with drawing up licence agreements, you can contact the VU’s legal office.

 Additional websites and tools:

-Publishing research software under an appropriate license is crucial for its accessibility, usability, and further integration into research.
-Choosing a license usually happens right when you start developing the software or when you put it in a public repository, rather than when the software is finished and fully baked.
+Publishing research software under an appropriate licence is crucial for its accessibility, usability, and further integration into research.
+Choosing a licence usually happens right when you start developing the software or when you put it in a public repository, rather than when the software is finished and fully baked.

-A software license states how other people may re-use your code and under which circumstances.
-For research software, it is recommended (and often required by funders) that licenses are as permissible as possible.
+A software licence states how other people may re-use your code and under which circumstances.
+For research software, it is recommended (and often required by funders) that licences are as permissible as possible.

-There are many licenses out there; below we list some very frequently used licenses in research software.
-However, if none of these licenses fit your case, there are several tools that can help you to choose a suitable software license.
+There are many licences out there; below we list some very frequently used licences in research software.
+However, if none of these licences fit your case, there are several tools that can help you to choose a suitable software licence.
 If you need guidance in choosing a licence for your software, get in touch with the RDM Support Desk.

 MIT License